robusta-dev/robusta/docs/index.rst

 Welcome to Robusta
 ================================

-Robusta is the Swiss Army Knife of Kubernetes troubleshooting and automation.
-You can use Robusta to:
+Robusta is an open source platform for Kubernetes troubleshooting and automation.
+It contains a library of 50+ builtin actions to:

 1. Manually troubleshoot errors (debug pods, run profilers, etc)
-2. Add missing context to alerts (logs, etc)
+2. Add context to alerts with AlertManager webhooks
 3. Remediate alerts by clicking a single button in Slack
-4. Complement Prometheus with monitoring of *discrete* events like crashing pods

-We recommend you start with `Robusta.dev <https://home.robusta.dev/>`_, do a :ref:`60-second install <Installation Guide>`, and then read the docs for advanced features.
+4. Track Kubernetes changes and errors

+Robusta is configured in YAML and extended in Python.

 Examples
 ~~~~~~~~~~~~~~~~~~

-Most of these can be installed pre-configured, but we show the configuration anyway to illustrate concepts.

 .. tab-set::